rarible/protocol/docs/overview/union-sdk.md

 yarn add web3
 ```

-2. Create a project with choosen JS framework (I'm going with NextJS here)
+2. Create a project with the JS framework of your choice (we'll be using NextJS here)

-In order to properly set up RaribleSDK we need to follow standard web3 practices.
+In order to properly set up the Rarible SDK we need to follow some standard web3 practices.

 1. Grab ethereum object out of the global window object
 2. Use it to create a new instance of Web3